php-ru/symfony-docs-ru/reference/configuration/framework.rst

 This determines whether cookies should only be sent over secure connections.
 The default value is ``auto``, which means ``true`` for HTTPS requests and ``false`` for HTTP requests.

-.. versionadded:: 4.2
-    The ``auto`` value was introduced in Symfony 4.2.

 cookie_httponly
 ...............